AlphaBeta1906/pyGinit/README.md

 ## Usage

 ### authetincation :
-You need to add token,username and password of your github account using :
+You need to add token and username of your github account using :

 ```bash
 pyGinit set-auth <YOUR_GITHUB_TOKEN> <YOUR_GITHUB_USERNAME>